Multiple BBSRC projects aim to reduce possible cancer risk in common foodstuffs.

 - 2007: European Commission recommends that EU Member States perform a three-year monitoring of acrylamide levels and submit data to the EFSA.

-- 2009: The Confederation of the Food and Drink Industry (CIAA) (now called Food Drink Europe) updates its ' toolbox (PDF, external link)' that can be used selectively by food producers in line with their particular needs to lower acrylamide levels in their products.
+- 2009: The Confederation of the Food and Drink Industry (CIAA) (now called Food Drink Europe) updates its ' toolbox (PDF) ' that can be used selectively by food producers in line with their particular needs to lower acrylamide levels in their products.
 Short brochures containing information about each sector were developed, supported by and contributed to by regulators.
 The 'toolbox' was updated in 2011 to keep abreast of the latest scientific developments.

 - 2010: EC recommends that Member States should continue annual monitoring.